Hotel Claridge: In popular culture

-In the film, The Hustler (1961), with Jackie Gleason and Paul Newman, the pool scenes were shot in the Hotel Claridge bar.
+In the film The Hustler (1961), starring Jackie Gleason and Paul Newman, the pool scenes were shot in Ames Billiards on the building's second floor.
+The space had previously been home to Chin's Restaurant (1928-1949) and was originally built as a private dining hall/ballroom for Rector's Hotel Restaurant.

 In the film Midnight Cowboy (1969), Joe Buck (Jon Voight) lodges in the Hotel Claridge at the beginning of his stay in New York City (but he is soon expelled due to failure to pay).